sleipnir029/Rahat_Rakibuzzaman_WerkStudent_Python/README.md

     }
 }
 ```
-This will result in the following extraction which can be seen from the `index table` of the annotated PDF of `sample_invoice_2_annotated.pdf`
+This will result in the following extraction which can be seen from the `Text Index Table` of the annotated PDF of `sample_invoice_2_annotated.pdf`
 ```python
 Payment due:
 30 days after invoice date  ← Extract this line (offset 1)